-PM Modi to launch Autobiography of Dr Balasaheb Vikhe Patil today
+PM releases autobiography of Dr Balasaheb Vikhe Patil

-New Delhi, Oct 13: Prime Minister Narendra Modi to release the autobiography of Dr Balasaheb Vikhe Patil and rename Pravara Rural Education Society as 'Loknete Dr. Balasaheb Vikhe Patil Pravara Rural Education Society', via video conferencing.

-Patil served as a Lok Sabha member for multiple terms.
-He died in 2016 at the age of 84.
+New Delhi, Oct 13: Prime Minister Narendra Modi on Tuesday said his government's 'historic' farm reforms will create opportunities to take farmers to entrepreneurship and added his regime is focused on increasing their income.

 His autobiography is titled ''Deh Vechwa Karani'' (dedicating one''s life for a noble cause) and is "aptly" named as he dedicated his entire life to the benefit of society through his path-breaking work in various fields, including agriculture and cooperatives, the PMO said.